Shopify/checkout-sheet-kit-swift/README.md

 ### Preload Invalidation

-_N.B if you call `preload` anywhere in your app code, preload invalidation becomes very important to understand.`_
+_Note: if you call `preload` anywhere in your app code, preload invalidation becomes very important to understand.`_

 Preloading is powered by a cache.
 To keep the cached view in sync with changes (eg to cart) we need to invalidate from time to time.
 This is a shared responsibility between the internal SDK and the merchant developer.
 The internal SDK will do it when it can but there are occasions that the merchant developer will need to invalidate.
 There are currently two ways to invalidate:

-* call `preload` (this will invalidate any existing cache and re-cache with current checkout state)
+* Call `preload` (this will invalidate any existing cache and re-cache with current checkout state)
 * Set `ShopifyCheckoutSheetKit.preloading.enabled` to false (entirely disables preloading, including cache)

 The SDK invalidates preloading (with no refresh) when: